South Australia March Public Holiday Maintained Until 2015

 Posted: Wednesday, February 13, 2013 Updated: Sunday, January 6, 2019

 The Industrial Relations Minister of the Australian State of South Australia, John Rau, has announced that, despite lobbying by the South Australian Jockey Club, the second Monday of March non-working public holiday (often referred to as Adelaide Cup Day) will remain in March until 2015, at least.

-In 2006, the Adelaide Cup Day public holiday was shifted from its traditional May venue to the second Monday in March (13-Jul-2005), following the Adelaide Cup having been rained out for the second year in a row (21-May-2004).
+In 2006, the Adelaide Cup Day public holiday was shifted from its traditional May venue to the second Monday in March (2005-07-13), following the Adelaide Cup having been rained out for the second year in a row (2004-05-21).

 The public feedback to these proposals ("feedback received from the public broadly supported the current arrangements"), however, was such that the South Australian government decided, in today's aforementioned announcement, to ignore the recommendation of the commission it had set-up.

 Links and References